jnozzi/cocoadev.com/SiteContent/General/Xcode.markdown

 It may not be immediately obvious, but Xcode 4 supports multiple tabs within each workspace/project window.

 You absolutely should familiarize yourself with tabs.
-They take Xcode 4's [[UserExperience|UX]] from painful to workable.
+They take Xcode 4's General/UserExperience|UX from painful to workable.

 ⌘T creates a new tab that is a clone of your current tab, but as we'll see, there are better ways to create tabs most of the time.